Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Organising pulse profiles

-A {\em tree} is a special kind of connected graph for which there exists a series of edges connecting any two vertex---a {\em path}\footnote{In an undirected graph, a series of edges is usually referred to as a chain, however we choose to the term path in this work for language simplicity.}---where following consecutive edges in the set (e.g. $[e_{ab}, e_{bc}, e_{cd}, ...]$) does not cycle (e.g. cannot be of the form $[e_{ab}, e_{bc}, e_{ca}]$).
-The {\em distance} between two vertices corresponds to the number of edges in the path connecting one to the other.
+A tree is a special kind of connected graph for which there exists a series of edges connecting any two vertex -- a path\footnote{In an undirected graph, a series of edges is usually referred to as a chain; however, we chose to the term path in this work for language simplicity.} -- where following consecutive edges in the set (e.g. $[e_{ab}, e_{bc}, e_{cd}, ...]$) does not cycle (e.g. cannot be of the form $[e_{ab}, e_{bc}, e_{ca}]$).
+The distance between two vertices corresponds to the number of edges in the path connecting one to the other.
 For a weighted graph, the distance can include the sum of the visited edges' weights.
-The {\em shortest path} between two vertices is the set of edges in a graph that minimizes their distance.
-The measure of {\em centrality} of a vertex in a graph carries information about the importance of the said vertex in the graph, permitting to identify the most significant vertices.
-In particular, we define the {\em closeness centrality measure}~\citep[ccm;][]{freeman1978centrality} as the average of the shortest path length from a given vertex to every other vertices in $V$.
-We refer to the vertex with maximal ccm as the {\em root}.
-The {\em contraction} $G/e$ of an edge $e_{uv}$ is the operation $E \setminus e$ that removes the edge connecting $u$ and $v$, merging the two vertices into a new vertex $uv$ in $V$ that is connected to all original neighbours of both $u$ and $v$.
+The shortest path between two vertices is the set of edges in a graph that minimises their distance.
+The measure of centrality of a vertex in a graph carries information about the importance of said vertex in the graph and permits identification of the most significant vertices.
+In particular, we defined the closeness centrality measure~\citep[][]{freeman1978centrality} as the average of the shortest path length from a given vertex to every other vertices in $V$.
+We refer to the vertex with maximal closeness centrality measure as the root.
+The contraction $G/e$ of an edge $e_{uv}$ is the operation $E \setminus e$ that removes the edge connecting $u$ and $v$, merging the two vertices into a new vertex $uv$ in $V$ that is connected to all original neighbours of both $u$ and $v$.
 If $u$ and $v$ are not directly connected, but rather are connected via a path, $G/e$ removes all edges forming the path, and merges the vertices it spans.